Bot traffic is non-human traffic to a website. While some bot traffic is beneficial, abusive bot traffic can be very disruptive.

 A number of tools can help mitigate abusive bot traffic.
 A rate limiting solution can detect and prevent bot traffic originating from a single IP address, although this will still overlook a lot of malicious bot traffic.
 On top of rate limiting, a network engineer can look at a site’s traffic and identify suspicious network requests, providing a list of IP addresses to be blocked by a filtering tool such as a WAF.
 This is a very labor-intensive process and still only stops a portion of the malicious bot traffic.

 Separate from rate limiting and direct engineer intervention, the easiest and most effective way to stop bad bot traffic is with a bot management solution.
 A bot management solution can leverage intelligence and use behavioral analysis to stop malicious bots before they ever reach a website.
-For example, Cloudflare Bot Management uses intelligence from over 25,000,000 Internet properties and applies machine learning to proactively identify and stop bot abuse.
+For example, Cloudflare Bot Management uses intelligence from millions of Internet properties and applies machine learning to proactively identify and stop bot abuse.
+Super Bot Fight Mode, available on Pro and Business plans, offers smaller organizations similar visibility and control over their bot traffic.